The Art of Motivation: 10 Speeches that Will Change the Way You Think

 1. Swami Vivekananda's Speech at the Chicago Parliament of World Religions (1893)

 Swami Vivekananda was a spiritual leader and philosopher from India known for his inspiring speeches and teachings.
 In 1893, he delivered a speech at the Parliament of World Religions in Chicago, which is one of the greatest speeches of the 19th century.
 In his speech, Swami Vivekananda emphasized the importance of unity, tolerance, and the universality of religions.
-He also spoke about the spiritual heritage of India and the need for spiritual awakening in the world.
+He also spoke about India's spiritual heritage and the need for spiritual awakening in the world.

-Power of Meditation and Peace of Mind
+Power of Meditation and Peace of Mind |

 Quote: "I am proud to belong to a nation which has sheltered the persecuted and the refugees of all religions and all nations of the earth.
 I am proud to tell you that we have gathered in our bosom the purest remnant of the Israelites, who came to Southern India and took refuge with us in the very year in which their holy temple was shattered to pieces by Roman tyranny."